Spiker1992/memcached-experiment/README.md

 Quickly I saw that the bottleneck is Gunicorn, which is struggling to handle more than 500rps.
 Whilst memcached RAM didnt shift, however CPU did hit 30%.
 Memcached latency was at under 0.15ms in all tests that I run.

 For the next step I want to break memcached.
-Be it by increasing RPS that gunicorn can handle and decreasing Memcached performance by adding larger and different data to the memory.
+Be it by increasing RPS that gunicorn can handle or decreasing Memcached performance by adding larger and different data to the memory.